dllrun/foam-extend-general-contact/README.md

 ## 1. Introduction

-This code is based on Finite Volume Method and it is forked from Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0.
-The code library is an extension of the tools to predict deformation due to contact in solids.
-This includes the new tool for contact analysis in order to bridge the gap for multiple solids in contact.
-It also provides the coupling of the thermal contact boundary condition for one-to-one contact.
+This code repository is based on the Finite Volume Method and it is forked from Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0 (XXX).
+The improved code library "solidModel" (XXX add link) is an extension of the tools to predict deformation due to contact in solids.
+This includes the new tool (XXX which one?!?!) for contact analysis to allow the simulation of multiple solid bodies (e.g., particles) in contact.
+It also provides the coupling of the thermal contact boundary condition for one-to-one contacts (currently, no multiple solid bodies are allowed).

 <br/>
 <hr>